Welfare-Maximizing Pooled Testing: Introduction

+Our problem setting is fundamentally motivated and informed by a collaboration with the Potosinian Institute of Scientific and Technological Research (IPICYT), a higher education research institution in Mexico.
+In 2021, the entire institute was working remotely with access to campus only in exceptional circumstances, and the IPICYT administration was keen to explore safe and resource-optimal alternatives to ease the social and economical costs of a fully virtual work environment.
+In September 2022, coinciding with a general reopening of campus facilities, a heterogeneous population of 130 individuals participated in our pilot study.
+The treatment group in this study was invited for qPCR testing based on pooled testing allocations computed by our test allocation mechanism, and allowed access to campus only following a negative qPCR test result.

+The National Laboratory of Agricultural, Medical and Environmental Biotechnology (LANBAMA), housed within IPICYT, generously provided qPCR testing.
+A crucial building block in the application of our algorithms was the determination of population data, consisting of the individuals' utilities from in-person access and their health probabilities.
+We devised a survey protocol for determining the utilities and worked closely with epidemiologists at IPICYT and in the local state of San Luis Potosí to determine accurate estimates of the probabilities of infection for each member of the population (details are given in \cref{section:population-data}).

-To further elucidate the latter constraint, it is important to note that although pooled testing increases resource efficiency with regards to testing reagents, this can come at a significant logistical cost for laboratory personnel when pools are overlapping, especially if the series of tests to be performed is complicated and requires delicate tab-keeping of results.
-In this regard, pooled testing regimes in which no individual forms part of more than one pooled test are not only conceptually simpler to study but, more importantly, logistically simpler to implement.
-We call such testing regimes ``non-overlapping'' due to the fact that pooled tests in the allocation do not overlap, In contrast, the more general overlapping testing regimes allows for the budget of tests to be allocated arbitrarily, subjecting individuals to arbitrarily many tests.
+It is important to note that, although pooled testing increases resource efficiency with regards to testing reagents, this can come at a significant logistical cost for laboratory personnel when pools are overlapping, especially if the series of tests to be performed is complicated and requires delicate tab-keeping of results.
+The pooled testing regime in which no individual forms part of more than one pooled test is not only conceptually simpler to study but, more importantly, also logistically simpler to implement.
+We call this testing regime `non-overlapping'.
+By contrast, the more general overlapping testing regime allows for individual samples to be allocated to arbitrarily many tests.
+The following example demonstrates that allowing overlapping tests can result in a higher welfare than non-overlapping testing, even in simple cases.
+Interestingly, we see that the healthy individual is tested twice in the optimal overlapping test allocation.
+This is intuitive, as a healthy individual can be included in many tests without affecting the probability of each test being negative.